 The parts of a chicken most people tend to be familiar with are the ones that end up on their plates: “cuts of meat” from a depersonalized carcass that involve unfeeling descriptors like “boneless,” “skinless” and “split breast.”
 These lifeless parts — “wings” and “thighs” — stand in for the once living individual in a crude synecdoche whereby we learn to think of chickens, if we think of them at all, as a clucking mass of undifferentiated consciousness, a billion mindless iterations of the same crass essence ceaselessly extinguished, ceaselessly replaced: not chickens, but “chicken.”

-We’re not meant to think about chickens as individuals.
-Because then we’d have to think about what it means that every single day, worldwide, we brutally slaughter 136 million unique individuals with distinct personalities and complex emotions, just like our beloved cats and dogs.
-In the U.S. alone, we slaughter 23 million chickens a day in conditions so horrific our imaginations would shut down merely trying to conceive of them.
+The truth is, we’re not meant to think about chickens as individuals.
+Because then we’d have to think about what it means that every single day, worldwide, we brutally slaughter 136 million unique individuals with personalities and emotions just as distinct and complex as our beloved cats and dogs.
+In the U.S. alone, we slaughter 23 million chickens a day in conditions so horrific our imaginations would shutter merely trying to conceive of them.

 But chickens are individuals.
 And the parts of a chicken extend far beyond the degrading diagram of a butcher’s cuts, and serve a meaningful purpose.
 A chicken’s eyes can see more colors than human eyes can see.
 A chicken’s hearing is acute, and can easily distinguish the more than 30 different calls and vocalizations that chickens make as part of their normal vocabulary, as well as countless environmental auditory cues.